2015: 9 Procedures You Must Follow in Your Pending Divorce, Legal Separation or Paternity Case in San Diego

 While your mother, father, sister, brother, aunt, uncle, friend, co worker or others who may have been through a family law case have advice to give, it may not be accurate.
 Also, each case is different and their case may be much different from yours.
 Educate yourself as much as possible and seek expert opinions as needed.7.
 Do Not Fight With the Other Parent

 Emotions run high in any family law case.
 When children are involved, often much higher.
 All love their children and want them to live with them as much as possible.
 Given that the parents are not living together, it is impossible for each parent to have the children 100% of the time as when they were living together.
 It is easy to argue and fight over the children but this is not a good strategy and will only increase tension and conflict.
 For parenting plan disputes, for example, best not to argue with the other parent and to set up the mandatory mediation with Family Court Services.8.
 Try and Reach Agreements as Much as Possible

 While, in the beginning or middle of end of your family law case, it may seem as though full agreements may be impossible, you may still agree on certain issues.
 For example, both of you may not want multiple court hearings.
 Both of you may not want to spend thousands on legal fees and costs.
 It is a good strategy to try and reach agreements on as many issues as possible and then try and resolve the remainder by agreement and, if not, this limits the issues for court.9.
 Listen to Your Attorney

 If you have an attorney, listen to your attorney.
 Often, parents do not listen to their attorney’s advice which can bring disastrous consequences.How Can a Local San Diego Firm Help You in Your Pending Case?

-The law firm of Doppelt & Forney, a Professional Law Corporation has experience in representing parents and spouses in family law cases in San Diego Superior Court.
-Take advantage of their offer for a thirty minute confidential and free consultation by contacting their office.
+The law firm of Doppelt and Forney, APLC has experience in representing parents and spouses in family law cases in San Diego Superior Court.
+Take advantage of their offer for a thirty minute confidential and free in-person or virtual consultation by contacting their office.